puma/puma/docs/stats.md

 When Puma runs in single mode, these stats are available at the top level.
 When Puma runs in cluster mode, these stats are available within the `worker_status` array in a hash labeled `last_status`, in an array of hashes where one hash represents each worker.

-* backlog: requests that are waiting for an available thread to be available. if this is above 0, you need more capacity [always true?]
+* backlog: requests that are waiting for an available thread to be available. if this is frequently above 0, you need more capacity.
 * running: how many threads are spawned.
 A spawned thread may be busy processing a request or waiting for a new request.
 If `min_threads` and `max_threads` are set to the same number, this will be a never-changing number (other than rare cases when a thread dies, etc).
-* pool_capacity: the number of requests that the server is capable of taking right now.
-For example, if the number is 5, then it means there are 5 threads sitting idle ready to take a request.
-If one request comes in, then the value would be 4 until it finishes processing.
-If the minimum threads allowed is zero, this number will still have a maximum value of the maximum threads allowed.
+* busy_threads: `running` - `how many threads are waiting to receive work` + `how many requests are waiting for a thread to pick them up`. this is a "wholistic" stat reflecting the overall current stat of work to be done and the capacity to do it.
+* pool_capacity: `how many threads are waiting to receive work` + `max_threads` - `running`.
+In a typical configuration where min_threads and `max_threads` are configured to the same number, this is simply `how many threads are waiting to receive work`.
+This number exists only as a stat and is not used for any internal decisions, unlike `busy_theads`, which is usually a more useful stat.
 * max_threads: the maximum number of threads Puma is configured to spool per worker
 * requests_count: the number of requests this worker has served since starting